-Residents across Nottinghamshire should see more police officers on the streets following a promise of more government cash.
+Residents across Nottinghamshire should see more police officers on the streets following a promise of the biggest cash boost since 2010.

-Nottinghamshire Police has been given a 16 per cent increase in funding from last year.
+Nottinghamshire Police has been given a 16 per cent increase in funding from last year and this will enable police to cut crime and focus on people’s priorities say the government.

 The force says it will use the cash to boost the number of officers on patrol as well as investing in new technology.